CVandiedonck/m1meg_fil_rouge/README.md

 # Objective

 This repository contains the practical material to use on PlasmaBio for the Fil Rouge R part to the master students of the magistère européen de génétique at Université de Paris.
+It notably includes an R notebook to satrt the first section of the project.

 ## Try it on Binder